Quick/Quick/README.md

   it(@"loads the table view with three types of dolphin", ^{
     beforeEach(^{
-      [viewController view];
-      // Accessing the view property causes the UIKit framework to trigger the necessary methods to render the view.
+        // Causes the UIKit framework to trigger the necessary methods to render the view and perform viewWillAppear: and viewDidAppear: callbacks
+      [viewController beginAppearanceTransition:YES animated:NO];
+      [viewController endAppearanceTransition];
     });

     UITableView *tableView = [viewController tableView];